scheinerman/SimpleGraphRepresentations.jl/README.md

 **Note**: We include an extra file in the `src` directory entitled `PermutationRepresentationDrawing` that includes code for visualizing permutation representations of graphs.
-Sampel output for one is shown here:
+Sample output for one is shown here:

 ![](rep.png)